Notice of Availability

 New Solar Homes Partnership Guidebook

 The New Solar Homes Partnership (NSHP) is part of a comprehensive statewide solar program known as the California Solar Initiative (CSI).
-The NSHP will implement the Energy Commission's portion of the CSI and provides financial incentives to encourage the installation of eligible solar energy systems on new residential construction.
-The Energy Commission will work with builders and developers to incorporate high levels of energy efficiency and high-performing solar systems to help create a self-sustaining solar market where home buyers demand energy efficient, solar homes.
+The NSHP implements the Energy Commission's portion of the CSI and provides financial incentives to encourage the installation of eligible solar energy systems on new residential construction.
+The Energy Commission will work with builders and developers to incorporate high levels of energy efficiency and high-performing solar systems to help create a self-sustaining solar market.
 The NSHP seeks to achieve 400 megawatts of installed solar electric capacity in California by the end of 2016.

 How to Obtain a Copy of the Guidebook

-A print copy is available for $5.00.
+A print copy is available for $5.00 through the Energy Commission's Publications Unit.
 Please send request and check or money order made out to the California Energy Commission to:

 California Energy Commission